kryptify/kryptify/README.md

 ### Hi there 👋

 I am a Senior Full-Stack Engineer.
+I've edited this for Bruce Morgan's request.
 I have over 8+ years of experience in Full stack & Blockchain technology development and IT consult.

 Passionate about launching, developing, and maintaining web and mobile projects requiring a